Maa Alludu Very Good

-Maa Alludu Very Good is a 2003 Telugu-language comedy film, produced by M.Ramalinga Raju on Roja Movies banner and directed by E. V. V. Satyanarayana.
-Starring Rajendra Prasad, Allari Naresh, Ramya Krishna, Mounika and music composed by M. M. Keeravani.
+Maa Alludu Very Good is a 2003 Telugu-language comedy film directed by E. V. V. Satyanarayana.
+Starring Rajendra Prasad, Allari Naresh, Ramya Krishna, and Mounika with music composed by M. M. Keeravani.
 The film became commercially successful.

 Plot

 The film begins with a fray between multimillionaire AV Rao, proprietor of Coca-Cola Company, and a petty thief, Parasuram, who repeatedly acquaint themselves with a crazy room.
 AV Rao falls victim while seizing Parasuram, which develops into enmity.
 Once, Parasuram views a charming girl, Meghana, while heisting a hostel and falls in love with her at first sight.
 He learns about the big load that her spouse should possess from a diary, such as he should speak in various languages and be a well-educated, sincere Police officer.
 Parasuram impresses Meghana by shaming her with the qualities that she likes.

 AV Rao is a widower, and his mother wants to remarriage him since he is just 40, with which he disagrees.
 However, his stubbornness vanishes after viewing an equivalent-age lady bachelor, Prabhavati, and he designates her as his secretary.
 Yet, he forges as a single to gain her love, which she accepts.
 The tale twist is that Meghana is AV Rao’s daughter, and she also specifies that her father should perform weddings.
 Anyhow, AV Rao sets foot back, considering the would-be son-in-law.
 Meghana conveys & grants it from Parasuram and reveals her love affair to AV Rao.
 Thus, he seeks to see Parasuram when the two get bewildered by the face-to-face interaction.
 AV Rao unwraps Parasuram’s dark shade to Meghana, and she blackballs him.
 Here, Parasuram enrages & exposes before Prabhavati that AV Rao has an 18-year-old daughter as vengeance, and she, too, discards him.
 Being conscious of it, Meghana pledges to unite Prabhavati and her father.
 She obtains her warmth by joining as their tenant.

 Meanwhile, Parasuram tactically intrudes into a post at AV Rao, acquires his faith, and turns him into a zany.
 Parallelly, Meghana calls off Prabhavati’s matches with wit, and she faces the music, misconstrues it as AV Rao’s deed, and charges him.
 Ergo, he settles a fine wedding match with her, staying unbeknownst.
 Hearing it, Meghana returns & wipes when AV Rao miscalls her talk and feels she is still in love with Parasuram.
 AV Rao keeps a final test for Parasuram, which he triumphs at his life risk.
 AV Rao declares Parasuram as his son-in-law when Meghana stipulates that he should fuse her father with Prabhavati.
 At last, Parasuram artfully attunes Prabhavati by comprehending AV Rao’s virtue & Meghana is his daughter.
 Finally, the movie ends happily with the marriage of the two pairs, and they are blessed with baby boys after one year.